philippd/angularjs-style-guide/README.md

 #Introduction

-The goal of this style guide is to present a set of best practices and style guidelines for one AngularJS application.
+The goal of this style guide is to present a set of best practices and style guidelines for an AngularJS application.
-These best practices are collected from:

-0. AngularJS source code
-0. Source code or articles I've read
-0. My own experience

-**Note**: this is still a draft of the style guide, its main goal is to be community-driven so filling the gaps will be greatly appreciated by the whole community.

 In this style guide you won't find common guidelines for JavaScript development.
 Such can be found at: